 You will undertake a variety of compulsory modules and a research project.
 This project will last approximately four months and you will work under the supervision of recognised experts in their field.
 The project allows you to undertake a detailed investigation and develop practical expertise in a specialist pharmaceutical sciences area.
 The University also has strong links with numerous pharmaceutical companies - there may be the opportunity to undertake your project in collaboration with one of these companies.

-MSc Pharmaceutical Sciences: You will gain the skills and knowledge required as a pharmacist - the ability to provide effective pharmaceutical formulation strategies for current and future drug therapies and medicinal products.
+MSc Pharmaceutical Sciences: You will gain the skills and knowledge required as a pharmaceutical scientist - the ability to provide effective pharmaceutical formulation strategies for current and future drug therapies and medicinal products.

 MSc Drug Delivery: You will gain an overview of the drug development process from concept to market, gaining hands-on experience of pharmaceutical formulation and drug delivery.